lmalave/aframe-voice-commands/README.md

 Then execute: `npm start`

-The application will then be running on http://localhost:8080/examples
+The application will then be running on http://localhost:8000 and your default browser should automatically open on this page